LangStream/langstream/examples/applications/langserve-invoke/README.md

 ## Interact with the application

-You can now interact with the application using the UI.
+You can now interact with the application using the UI opening your browser at http://localhost:8092/